-The authors are grateful to Holger Rauhut for its careful reading.
+The authors are grateful for the real data provided by the following metabolomicians from Toxalim: Cécile Canlet, Laurent Debrauwer and Marie Tremblay-Franco.
 This work is part of the project GMO90+ supported by the grant CHORUS 2101240982 from the Ministry of Ecology, Sustainable Development and Energy in the national research program RiskOGM.
 Patrick Tardivel is partly supported by a phD fellowship from GMO90+.
 We also received a grant for the project from the IDEX of Toulouse "Transversalité 2014".